-The undersigned, as holder of record of the common stock of ESCO TECHNOLOGIES INC. (the "Company"), does hereby appoint V.L.
-Richey, Jr., G.E.
+The undersigned, as holder of record of the common stock of ESCO TECHNOLOGIES INC. (the "Company"), does hereby appoint G.E.
 Muenster and A.S.
-Barclay, or any of them, the true and lawful attorneys in fact, agents and proxies of the undersigned to represent the undersigned at the Annual Meeting of Stockholders of the Company, to be held on February 5, 2009, commencing at 9:30 A.M., St. Louis time, at the Company's headquarters located at 9900A Clayton Road, St. Louis County, Missouri 63124 and at any and all adjournments of such meeting, and to vote all the shares of common stock of the Company standing on the register of the Company's stock transfer agent in the name of the undersigned as follows, and in their discretion on such other business as may properly come before the meeting:
+Barclay, or either of them, the true and lawful attorneys in fact, agents and proxies of the undersigned to represent the undersigned at the Annual Meeting of Stockholders of the Company, to be held on February 4, 2010, commencing at 9:30 A.M., St. Louis time, at the Company's headquarters located at 9900A Clayton Road, St. Louis County, Missouri 63124 and at any and all adjournments of such meeting, and to vote all the shares of common stock of the Company standing on the register of the Company's stock transfer agent in the name of the undersigned as follows, and in their discretion on such other business as may properly come before the meeting:

 Please be sure to date and sign this proxy card in the box below.
-Date Sign above
+Date Sign above -

 For hold Except 1.
-Election of Directors of all nominees listed - (except a as m arked to th e co ontra ary below): C C C
+Election of Directors of all nominees listed (except as marked to the contrary below): Ο O 0